ButtcoinTNB/report-gen/docs/RENDER_DEPLOYMENT.md

 We've made the following improvements to the deployment process:

-1. **Added Missing Logger Module**: Created a proper `utils/logger.py` module with the `get_logger` function
-2. **Made render_app.py Resilient**: Enhanced it to continue even if certain modules are missing by creating them dynamically
+1. **Created Standalone Entry Point**: The new `render_main.py` file creates the FastAPI app directly
+2. **Eliminated Circular Imports**: No more chain of imports between main.py and backend/main.py
+3. **Fixed Exception Issues**: Added missing exception classes that were causing errors
+4. **Implemented Import Fallbacks**: Updated key modules to try imports without the 'backend.' prefix first
-3. **Improved Path Resolution**: Ensured all critical directories are properly added to Python's path
+5. **Improved Path Resolution**: Ensured all critical directories are properly added to Python's path

 ### Troubleshooting Deployment

 If you encounter any issues with the updated deployment process:

 1. Check the Render logs for specific import errors
-2. Verify that the `utils/logger.py` module exists and contains the `get_logger` function
+2. Verify that all necessary Python modules are installed in requirements.txt
-3. Make sure your start command is correctly configured to use `render_app:app`
+3. Make sure your start command is correctly configured to use `render_main:app`